bennythejudge/udacity_project_04/myREADME.txt

 Optimizing main.js
 A Logbook

+Rubric
+01. all 5 pages achieve a PageSpeed score of 90 or more
+02. the static pages seem to be getting the required 60fps, and are quite uniform (see attached screenshots) pizza.html and main.js show 1 peak (below 60fps) when the page is first rendered which I have not been able to eliminate.
+    Scrolling instead seems consinstently at 60fps or above and quite uniform.
+03. changes have been made.
+In terms of tools I have used uncss and devtools (audit and profiling) in Chrome
+04. comments have been added in main.js to signal changes
+05. this file has been provided to document the changes, the tools used and articles and posts read.

 Changes made to the source
 01. improving all loops by caching variables
 02. removing the getElementById at each iteration - it's not necessary and deleting the variable at the end of the loop: